Software-Engineering-Arena/SWE-PR/README.md

 - Co-authored commits (`co-authored-by:`)

 **Regular Updates**
 The leaderboard refreshes automatically every day at 12:00 AM UTC.
-You can also hit the refresh button if you want fresh data right now.

 **Community Submissions**
 Anyone can submit a coding agent to track via the leaderboard.
 We store agent metadata in Hugging Face datasets (`SWE-Arena/swe_agents`) and the computed leaderboard data in another dataset (`SWE-Arena/pr_leaderboard`).
 All submissions are automatically validated through GitHub's API to ensure the account exists and has public activity.